IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

 **Environment:** personal lab · **Target:** DMZ web server (10.0.0.10) · **Goal:** get a shell on the web server using the RedPi auditing machine

-Part of the **RedPi** project, a simulated TechNova enterprise network (LAN / DMZ / WAN), audited with custom Python tools.
+Part of the **RedPi** project — a simulated TechNova enterprise network (LAN / DMZ / WAN), audited with custom Python tools.
 This writeup shows the offensive chain from start to finish, from the RedPi machine (connected over VPN) to a shell on the DMZ web server, using my own tools.